choishingwan/PRS-Tutorial/docs/lassosum.md

 !!! note
     The script used here is based on lassosum version 0.4.4

+!!! note
+    For more details, please refer to [lassosum's homepage](https://github.com/tshmak/lassosum/)

 You can install `lassosum` and its dependencies in `R` with the following command: